oconnor663/applied_crypto_2021_fall/sha256/readme.md

 4. Choose `zero_bits` (the number of 0-bits) to be the smallest value such that the total resulting length is an exact multiple of 512 bits.

+A side note: You might notice that step 3 there isn't actually necessary for making the padding unambiguous.
+Steps 1 and 2 alone are sufficient for that.
+The goal of step 3 is to make it harder to find collisions, by including the input length in the mix.

-That's pretty straightforward.
-However, in practice our programming languages and our computer hardware don't like to work directly with individual bits, and we need to translate that to bytes.
+Defining the padding scheme in terms of bits like this is pretty straightforward, but in practice our programming languages and our computer hardware don't usually talk about individual bits directly.
+We need to translate that definition to bytes.
 So here's the exact same scheme, redescribed in terms of bytes, the way we'll actually implement it:

 1. Append a single 0x80 byte (decimal 128, binary 0b10000000) to the end of the